gptscript-ai/gptscript/docs/docs/04-alternative-model-providers.md

-# Alternative Models
+# Alternative Model Providers

 ## Usage

-You can use GPTScript with a model that is not provided by OpenAI by passing a reference to the model name and the git repo you want to pull a compatability shim from.
+You can use GPTScript with a model that is not provided by OpenAI by passing a reference to the model name and the git repo you want to pull a compatibility shim from.

 ```bash
 gptscript --default-model="mistral-large-latest from github.com/gptscript-ai/mistral-openai-shim" examples/helloworld.gpt"